ShraddhaSingh2002/Statistical-Analysis-of-Suicide-cases-in-India-2020-2021-/README.md

-# Statistical Analysis of Suicides Cases in India(2020-2021)
+# Statistical Analysis of Suicides Cases in India (2021)

    This project aims in studying the risk factors of suicide cases in the age group of 0-45.